4 Treatments That Can Improve Life With ALS

 Medications for symptoms

 Medications can be used to address some of the symptoms associated with ALS (e.g., Mexiletine for muscle spasms, Botox for excessive salivation and Gilenya to help reduce neuroinflammation).
-There are many more drugs that are either awaiting FDA approval for the use in ALS patients or are in clinical trials.
-There are currently clinical trials testing a drug that may help protect motor neurons and keep patients’ muscles moving.
+There are many more drugs that are either awaiting FDA approval for the use in ALS patients or are currently in clinical trials.
+There are clinical trials happening right now to test a drug that may help protect motor neurons and keep patients’ muscles moving.

 Ongoing care and management by a multidisciplinary team can help make life more comfortable for people living with ALS.
 Physical and occupational therapy can help preserve muscle function for as long as possible and can reduce contractures.
 These types of therapies will also help patients better adapt to their changing circumstances.